ncatlab/nlab-content/pages/1/6/9/6/26961/content.md

 In [[probability theory]], *iid* is shorthand for *independent and identically distributed*, and it's mostly used for [[random variables]].

-The notion of such random variables formalizes the idea of repeated independent coin flips or dice rolls: they are independent events, and the [[probability]] of each event (for example, each single coin flip) follows the same distribution.
+The notion of such random variables formalizes the idea of repeated independent coin flips or dice rolls: they are [[stochastic independence|independent events]], and the [[probability]] of each event (for example, each single coin flip) follows the same distribution.

 Another name for the same process is *Bernoulli process*.